zhangwei03020915/abp/docs/en/tutorials/microservice/part-02.md

 ![abp-studio-add-new-microservice-command](images/abp-studio-add-new-microservice-command.png)

 This command opens a new dialog to define the properties of the new microservice.
-You can use the following values to create a new microservice named `Catalog`:
+You can use the following values to create a new microservice named `CatalogService`:

 ![abp-studio-add-new-microservice-dialog](images/abp-studio-add-new-microservice-dialog.png)